 3. Electric tiki torches

-It is vital to remember that electric torches, whether battery-powered, wired, or solar-powered, do not use a real flame but a flashing yellow light bulbOpens in a new tab. to provide illumination.
+It is vital to remember that electric torches, whether battery-powered, wired, or solar-powered, do not use a real flame but a flashing yellow light bulb to provide illumination.

 The benefits of such torches are that they do not need recharging, are immune to wind, and can be triggered instantly.
-In addition, the LED lightsOpens in a new tab. inside the housing perform an excellent job of imitating actual flames, complete with flickering movement, in a small space.
+In addition, the LED lights inside the housing perform an excellent job of imitating actual flames, complete with flickering movement, in a small space.

 Solar tiki torches are equipped with a solar sensor that activates and shuts off the device without human intervention.
 Connecting wired models to a timer may accomplish the same level of automation as with wireless models.